ZijianF/KindaHot/ProjectDocument.md

 ## Summary ##

 **A paragraph-length pitch for your game.**
+ Are you annoyed by people shooting at you right around the conner?
+Are you tired of simple point and shoot featureless COD shooting mechanism?
+Hear!
+Hear!We have a "Max-Payne" inspired tps shooting game, but the bullets can be manuvered like the game "Control".
+Your goal is to get through the maze like tunnel until you get to the trophy.
+The closer you are to the gem the more heavily staffed security are presented.
+Your job is to utilize your ability and get through pass them.
+You can be as sneaky as possible, or face off the enemies.
+But be advised that their guns are more advanced than yours.
 ## Gameplay Explanation ##

 The game's goal is to get to the final destination without dying to enemies.